ksc005/pyrates/README.md

 ## Workflow outline:

+> [!NOTE]
-Note: Code was not available for this paper.
+> Code was not available for this paper.
 In addition, datasets have been updated and changed since this paper was published.

 <p align="center">
 <b>Part 1.
 Get and process ichthyoplankton data</b>
 </p>

-• manual step: query [ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/tabledap/erdCalCOFIlrvcnt.html) for all CalCOFI ichthyoplankton data in the years 1951-2008, download the data as a csv
+- [x] manual step: query [ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/tabledap/erdCalCOFIlrvcnt.html) for all CalCOFI ichthyoplankton data in the years 1951-2008, download the data as a csv
-• read in data
+- [x] read in data
-• filter dataset for needed variables: line, station, scientific name, larval abundance
+- [x] filter dataset for needed variables: line, station, scientific name, larval abundance
-• filter for the CalCOFI sampling stations used in the study
+- [x] filter for the CalCOFI sampling stations used in the study
-• remove years with less than three seasons of data (JF = winter, MAM = spring, JJA = summer, SOND = winter)
+- [x] remove years with less than three seasons of data (JF = winter, MAM = spring, JJA = summer, SOND = winter)
-• calculate seasonal mean abundance for each taxa
+- [x] calculate seasonal mean abundance for each taxa
-• calculate annual mean abundance (based on seasonal means) for each taxa
+- [x] calculate annual mean abundance (based on seasonal means) for each taxa
-• remove taxa with data in less than half the years (29)
+- [x] remove taxa with data in less than half the years (29)
-• log<sub>10</sub> transform annual means to normalize variance
+- [x] log<sub>10</sub> transform annual means to normalize variance

-output: ichthyoplankton abundance time series
+<ins>output</ins>: ichthyoplankton abundance time series

 <p align="center">
 <b>Part 2.
 Get and process oxygen data</b>
 </p>

-• manual step: download [CalCOFI bottle data](https://calcofi.org/data/oceanographic-data/bottle-database/) as a csv
+- [x] manual step: download [CalCOFI bottle data](https://calcofi.org/data/oceanographic-data/bottle-database/) as a csv
-• read in data
+- [x] read in data
-• filter dataset for needed variables: year, line and station, depth, oxygen
+- [x] filter dataset for needed variables: year, line and station, depth, oxygen
-• filter for years 1951-2008
+- [x] filter for years 1951-2008
-• filter for the stations used in this study
+- [x] filter for the stations used in this study
-• filter for depths 200-400m
+- [x] filter for depths 200-400m
-• remove years with less than three seasons of data (JF = winter, MAM = spring, JJA = summer, SOND = winter)
+- [x] remove years with less than three seasons of data (JF = winter, MAM = spring, JJA = summer, SOND = winter)
-• calculate seasonal means of oxygen
+- [x] calculate seasonal means of oxygen
-• calculate annual means (based on seasonal means) of oxygen
+- [x] calculate annual means (based on seasonal means) of oxygen

-output: oxygen time series
+<ins>output</ins>: oxygen time series

 <p align="center">
 <b>Part 3.
 Analysis</b>